 An English Interior: John Kindness at the Foundling Museum

 Catalogue essay for John Kindness exhibition at the Foundling Museum, museum devoted to the history and experiences of London's foundling children Bloomsbury May 2008.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 John Kindnessartist

 The painted interior is as old as art itself.